python/devguide/contrib/intro/index.rst

 [We respect the individual skills people bring to the project and strive to create and maintain a culture of inclusion.]

-About this Guide
+About this guide
 ================

-Types of Contribution
+Types of contribution
 =====================

 [Pathways for contributors]

-Helping with this Guide
+Helping with this guide
 =======================